Concurrency control: Serializability

 For correctness, a common major goal of most concurrency control mechanisms is generating schedules with the Serializability property.
 Without serializability undesirable phenomena may occur, e.g., money may disappear from accounts, or be generated from nowhere.
 Serializability of a schedule means equivalence (in the resulting database values) to some serial schedule with the same transactions (i.e., in which transactions are sequential with no overlap in time, and thus completely isolated from each other: No concurrent access by any two transactions to the same data is possible).
 Serializability is considered the highest level of isolation among database transactions, and the major correctness criterion for concurrent transactions.
 In some cases compromised, relaxed forms of serializability are allowed for better performance (e.g., the popular Snapshot isolation mechanism) or to meet availability requirements in highly distributed systems (see Eventual consistency), but only if application's correctness is not violated by the relaxation (e.g., no relaxation is allowed for money transactions, since by relaxation money can disappear, or appear from nowhere).

-Almost all implemented concurrency control mechanisms achieve serializability by providing Conflict serializablity, a broad special case of serializability (i.e., it covers, enables most serializable schedules, and does not impose significant additional delay-causing constraints) which can be implemented efficiently.
+Almost all implemented concurrency control mechanisms achieve serializability by providing Conflict serializability, a broad special case of serializability (i.e., it covers, enables most serializable schedules, and does not impose significant additional delay-causing constraints) which can be implemented efficiently.